strikingly/blog/source/_posts/css3-shadows.md

 # With ShadowPainter... anything is possible!

-You might have noticed that you can add multiple text shadows in a comma-separated list.
+You might have noticed that you can add multiple box shadows in a comma-separated list.
 Well, there's no limit on how many you can add.
-So we can paint anything we want, pixel-by-pixel, with each pixel being a separate text shadow.
+So we can paint anything we want, pixel-by-pixel, with each pixel being a separate box shadow.
 Here's an image generated using just that method!
 (Don't actually do this... it's horrible for performance.)

 ```
 .pixels{